 1. Explore the Gothic Quarter

-Make sure to visit the Gothic Cathedral, which dates back to the 13th century and is one of the most famous pieces of architecture in Barcelona, as well as the Plaça del Rei, where you can see the remains of a Roman temple.
+Make sure to visit the Gothic Cathedral, which dates back to the 13th century, as well as the Plaça del Rei, where you can see the remains of a Roman temple.

 2. Visit the Beach